John Pratt, 1st Marquess Camden: Family

 Lord Camden married Frances, daughter of William Molesworth, in 1785.
 She died at Bayham Abbey, Sussex, in July 1829.
-Lord Camden survived her by eleven years and died at Seale, Surrey, on 8 October 1840, aged 81.
+Lord Camden survived her by eleven years and died at Seal, Kent, on 8 October 1840, aged 81.
 He was succeeded by his only son, George.

 The family owned and lived in a house located at 22 Arlington Street in St. James's, a district of the City of Westminster in central London, which is adjoining the Ritz Hotel.
 In the year of his death, he sold the house to The 7th Duke of Beaufort.